ovh/docs/pages/platform/private-registry/sign-artifacts-with-cosign/guide.fr-fr.md

 ### Verify the image is signed with Cosign

-In order to verify if your image is well signed, login in your private registry (in the Harbor UI), click in **Projects**, your project, your image and then you will see a new green check mark:
+In order to verify if your image is well signed, log in to your private registry (in the Harbor UI), click in `Projects`{.action}, your project, your image and then you will see a new green check mark:

 ![Docker image signed in OVHcloud Managed Private Registry](images/image-signed.png)

-Clicking in the ">" icon display the associated cosign signature information:
+Clicking in the `>`{.action} icon displays the associated cosign signature information:

 ![Docker image cosign signature in OVHcloud Managed Private Registry](images/image-cosign-signature.png)

 ## Go further

-To have an overview of OVHcloud Managed Private Registry service, you can consult the [OVHcloud Managed Private Registry site](/products/public-cloud-containers-orchestration-managed-private-registry).
+To have an overview of OVHcloud Managed Private Registry service, read the [OVHcloud Managed Private Registry documentation](/products/public-cloud-containers-orchestration-managed-private-registry).

 Join our community of users on <https://community.ovh.com/en/>.